alcatrazEscapee/mappificator/README.md

 - `-p --publish` is required to publish the mappings to the user's maven local.
 - `-v --version` sets the output version.

 Mappificator produces a parchment formatted mapping export.
-As of time of writing, the only way to use this is to use a custom ForgeGradle 5 fork.
-There are instructions on how to set this up in the [Parchment Discord](https://discord.com/invite/XXHhhPRUxs).
+This can be used with Forge Gradle 5+ using [Librarian](https://github.com/ParchmentMC/Librarian/blob/dev/docs/FORGEGRADLE.md).

 In order to use this in a mod dev environment, you need to edit your `build.gradle`: